maxzhang666/Stars/README.md

 *   [Bklieger/infinite-bookshelf](https://github.com/Bklieger/infinite-bookshelf) - Infinite Bookshelf: Generate entire books in seconds using Groq and Llama3

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
-Self-host locally or use our cloud instance.
-Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.

 *   [AiuniAI/Unique3D](https://github.com/AiuniAI/Unique3D) - Official implementation of Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image